Hiring a Photographer for Car Dealership Inventory

 A strong photographer for car dealership inventory isn’t there to produce magazine covers.
 The job is to generate complete, consistent, usable files, fast enough to support the sale.
 That means working inside dealership pace, following a fixed shot sequence, and handing off files in a format your merchandiser can sort and upload the same afternoon.

 It also means the photos need to do more than fill a VDP.
 One organized shoot should produce assets your team can pull directly into Facebook Sales Events, paid social, third-party listings, and website banners without sending anyone back outside to start over.
-That’s where the real return shows up.
-Willowood Ventures has managed over $4 million in social media ad spend for dealerships, and the campaigns that perform best are the ones where quality inventory photos feed directly into the ad creative without a scramble.
+Willowood Ventures has managed over $4 million in social media ad spend for dealerships across the country, and the campaigns that perform best are the ones where quality inventory photos feed directly into the ad creative without a scramble.

 The Breakdown Points That Cost You Sales